-Once completed clinical audit projects should be both presented verbally and written up as a report.
-Both should address how well the standards are being met and highlight any problems that need to be addressed.
-As such the aim of this 'How To' guide is to provide advice on sharing your clinical audit results, addressing both report writing and designing a presentation.
+Once completed, clinical audit projects should be both presented verbally and written up as a report.
+Both should state how well the standards are being met and highlight any problems that need to be addressed.
+The aim of this 'How To' guide is to provide advice on sharing your clinical audit results, addressing both report writing and designing a presentation.